13oken/Comp380hotelsite/README.md

 // Home page of an online hotel website will give the customer many options on how to set up their reservation for the hotel.

-// Other pages of the online hotel website would inlucde a customer support and even a sign in page for customers to easily acccess a status of a hotel or even see saftey protocols in a hotel incase of an emergency so a person can be prepared ahead of time.
+// Other pages of the online hotel website would inlucde a customer support and even a sign in page for customers to easily acccess a status of a hotel or even see saftey protocols in a hotel in case of an emergency so a person can be prepared ahead of time.